maxl-xy/ACC2026/README.md

-# Neural Robust Control for Multi-drone Slung Payload Manipulation with Control Contraction Metrics
+# A Robust Neural Control Design for Multi-drone Slung Payload Manipulation with Control Contraction Metrics
 Pytorch and Matlab implementation of the ACC2026 paper "Neural Robust Control for Multi-drone Slung Payload Manipulation with Control Contraction Metrics", by Xinyuan Liang, Longhao Qian, Yi Lok Lo and Hugh H.T.
 Liu

 ## Acknowledgement